 Plus, we don’t need uniform personalities, variety is fun, we need people that stand out and provide their own unique personalities to the world.

 2. Overcoming Social Anxiety Requires You To Take Control Of The Interaction

-whenever there is an interaction occurring between two people there is always one person that has more control over the conversation than the other.
+whenever there is an interaction between two people, there is always one person who has more control over the conversation.
 This phenomenon is also called having the strongest frame.

 Kind of like an interviewer.

 It is your job to aim to be the leader of every conversation, especially if you don’t want to have an awkward one.

 Take a look at the following clip from the Youtube channel That Was Epic.
 Notice the frame control he exudes.
 Can you spot what he’s doing right?

 So, I understand this is a prank video and not your regular typical conversation, but the difference from a regular conversation drastic.
 There are 3 things we can learn from this video.

 How is it that the prankster could talk so smoothly and transition from one topic to the next without awkwardness?